Photo By Ze Moua

-Mai Der Vang is the author of Afterland (Graywolf Press, 2017), which received the Walt Whitman Award from the Academy of American Poets.
-She will serve as a 2017-2018 Visiting Writer on the faculty of the MFA Writing Program at the School of the Art Institute of Chicago.
-Her poetry has appeared or is forthcoming in Poetry, Virginia Quarterly Review, New Republic, and elsewhere.
-Her essays have been published in the New York Times, the Washington Post, and the San Francisco Chronicle, among others.
-Mai Der’s work has also been anthologized in Troubling Borders: An Anthology of Art and Literature by Southeast Asian Women in the Diaspora.
-As an editorial member of the Hmong American Writers’ Circle, she is co-editor of How Do I Begin: A Hmong American Literary Anthology.
-Mai Der has received residencies from Hedgebrook and is a Kundiman fellow.
-She earned her Bachelor of Arts in English from the University of California, Berkeley, along with a Master of Fine Arts in Creative Writing/Poetry from Columbia University.
-Mai Der was born and raised in Fresno, California.
+Mai Der Vang is the author of Afterland (Graywolf Press, 2017), winner of the Walt Whitman Award from the Academy of American Poets.
+She is the recipient of a Lannan Literary Fellowship and currently serves as a Visiting Writer at the School of the Art Institute of Chicago.
+Her poetry has appeared in Poetry, Virginia Quarterly Review, LA Review of Books, Guernica, among other outlets and anthologies.
+Her essays have been published in the New York Times, the Washington Post, and elsewhere.
+Mai Der is a member of the Hmong American Writers’ Circle where she helped co-edit How Do I Begin: A Hmong American Literary Anthology.
+As a Kundiman fellow, Mai Der has completed residencies at Civitella Ranieri and Hedgebrook.
+Born and raised in Fresno, California, she earned degrees from the University of California Berkeley and Columbia University.